 WHY YOU SHOULD HAVE A SOCIAL MEDIA POLICY

-Did anyone watch The One Show last night (Monday 4th December)?
+Cast your mind back to an episode of The One Show at the end of of last year.
 It’s not my normal viewing, I must admit, however whilst eating my tea I became engrossed in a story about social media misuse, and the tale of a care worker dismissed for inappropriate use.

 The lady in question had worked in care for over 20 years, and looked after vulnerable adults in a care home setting.